grant-brooks/Stainless-II/README.md

 ##Dynamic HTML Caching

-With your permission, **Stainles** automatically caches your most frequently visited web pages as HTML.
+With your permission, **Stainless** automatically caches your most frequently visited web pages as HTML.
 By doing this, upon a future load, objects on the page are able to load significantly faster.

 ##Simple Design